 Note : (EN) indicates the British tariff

-For the French, the main interest of the treaty concerns the wines, vinegars, oils of live and brandies.
+For the French, the main concessions of the treaty concerns the wines, vinegars, oils of live and brandies.
 As we can see, these products are all agricultural products which shows the physiocratic influence on the agreement.
 However, the main problem is the absence of silk products in the treaty whereas the French silk industry was a key player in the French economy.
-For the British, the main interest of the treaty concerns manufactured goods because a significant proportion of these products was prohibited before the treaty.
+For the British, the main concessions of the treaty concerns manufactured goods because a significant proportion of these products was prohibited before the treaty.

 What have been the impacts of the treaty on the French economy and trade?
 Concerning trade, all studies show a rapid increase.
-In this study, I try to identify clearly the changes in Anglo-French trade patterns: volume and composition of trade, trend of prices and the effect on ports influence.
+In this study, I try to identify clearly the changes in Anglo-French trade patterns: volume and composition of trade, trend of prices and the effect on geographical influence.
 Concerning the effects on the economy, there is a very rigorous debate on this subject between historians.
 On the one hand, some economic historians argue that the Treaty was an economic burden for France.
 According to David Weir, “Trade liberalization in 1786 may have played an important role.
 It exposed the French industry to the British competition and lowered prices and production” (Weir 1991).
 P. Verley mentioned an “economic disaster” (Verley 1997).
 This is also the point of view of the contemporaries of the treaty.
 Heckscher explains that the Eden agreement was one of the main issue held against the Ancien Régime during the French Revolution (Heckscher 1922).
 On the other hand, some historians recall that a serious commercial and industrial crisis started just before the Treaty (Crouzet 2008).
-(Horn 2006)But this debate will not be the substance of this paper, as this study is based on foreign trade data and not on output ones.
+Finally, J. Horn admits the negative impacts of the Treaty on the French economy at least in the short-term, but in the longer term the increase of trade could have a positive impact, especially through technology transfer.
+“In short, the Eden Treaty had drastic repercussions, but they were not solely negative; this survey illustrates that admits the devastation of the English flood tide of imports, there were justified reasons for cautious optimism about France’s long term ability to compete” (Horn 2006).
+But this debate will not be the substance of this paper, as this study is based on foreign trade data and not on output ones.

 The paper is organized as follows.
 Section 2 describes the data in detail and presents the research project, called TOFLIT18, from which the data are drawn.
 Section 3 develops the methodology adopted for my analysis.
 Section 4 reports the empirical results from different analytical perspectives.
 Finally, section 5 suggests some conclusions.